 The manager should contact IPCU for further advice.

-RiskMan to disseminate to the Product Consultant.
+RiskMan to disseminate to the Product Consultant and line manager for further investigation.

 Product Consultant to run reports out of RiskMan in relation to breaches and identify trends as appropriate for escalating through product management.

+Line Manager to investigate controls put in place to minimise risk of exposure following advice received from IPCU.

 Back to Table of Contents